BOGO on Best Sellers - CODE: GOLDBOGO

 Tendonitis and other overuse injuries are usually caused by inflammation from repetitive movements, whether from running, typing, or your job.
 The goal here is to soothe that localized irritation.
 Topical anti-inflammatory creams can be a good option, but it’s worth noting they aren’t for everyone.
 For instance, if you have pain in multiple joints, an oral medication might be more appropriate.
 For targeted relief of an inflamed tendon, a cooling ointment with menthol and camphor can provide a welcome soothing effect.
 This helps calm the area and ease the discomfort associated with overuse.
 An Extra Broad Spectrum formula can offer excellent support for these types of nagging injuries.

-For Acute Sports Injuries and Muscle Strain
+Tackling Acute Injuries and Muscle Strain

 When you pull a muscle or twist your knee during a workout, you need relief that acts fast.
 For this kind of acute, near-the-surface pain, topical ointments are often a perfect fit.
 As one Harvard Health article notes, topical anti-inflammatory products work best for mild to moderate pain that isn’t too deep.
 Formulas with menthol and camphor are ideal because they create an instant cooling sensation that helps numb the initial shock of the injury and reduce discomfort.
 A mess-free Roll-Up applicator is great to keep in your gym bag for immediate use, helping you address muscle strain right when it happens.